memeticsingularity/beastkin-shield-universe/worlds/empire-kik-soldiers/original-archives/chinese/chaptered-stories/main/README.md

 ## 📖 About This Work

 *Long Live the Empire* is a **dark sci-fi military web novel** created by **Hu Tu**, serving as the cornerstone work of the "Kiki Soldier Universe".

-The story builds an interstellar empire ruled by **His Majesty the Emperor**, whose core military force consists of * *Kiki Soldiers** created through genetic modification and nanotechnology.
+The story builds an interstellar empire ruled by **His Majesty the Emperor**, whose core military force consists of *
+*Kiki Soldiers** created through genetic modification and nanotechnology.
 The narrative revolves around several key characters and plotlines:

 - **His Majesty the Emperor**: An ancient demon king sealed away 300,000 years ago, striving to gather six keys to restore his complete power.
 - **Hu Meng**: A tiger beastman who rises from a Black Sock soldier to a Blue Sock Battalion Commander, cherished by both the Emperor and Commander White Wolf.
 He is the central character struggling with loyalty and duty as he grows.
 - **The Hero**: A panda beastman who sealed the demon king 300,000 years ago, awakens in the present era to stop him again, only to gradually uncover shocking truths about his own identity.
 - **White Sock Officers like White Wolf and Black Bear**: The Empire's elite commanders, each executing critical key retrieval and military missions.
 - **The Key Retrieval Arc**: The search for six keys that seal the Emperor's ancient power, encountering deadly traps left by the ancient Hero specifically targeting Kiki Soldier weaknesses.
-- **The Colonization and Conquest Arc**: The Imperial fleet descends upon a primitive planet, conquers the Wolfraff Kingdom, establishes colonial bases, and cultivates a new generation of Kiki Soldiers.
+- **The Colonization and Conquest Arc**: The Imperial fleet descends upon a primitive planet, conquers the Wolfraff
+  Kingdom, establishes colonial bases, and cultivates a new generation of Kiki Soldiers.
-- **Internal Conflict Arc**: The hierarchical system among Kiki Soldiers, internal punishments ("ejaculation kills"), betrayal, and revenge.
+- **Internal Conflict Arc**: The hierarchical system among Kiki Soldiers, internal punishments (" ejaculation kills"), betrayal, and revenge.
 - **The Truth Arc**: The 300,000-year-old grudge between the Hero and the Demon King, and the ultimate truth about the cycle of civilization and the identity of the creator.

 The work blends elements such as **interstellar warfare, genetic modification, dark rule, ancient secrets, and a sexually-suggestive combat system**, constructing a cruel, grand, and logically consistent sci-fi world.

 "Ejaculation kill" (撸杀), as a signature setting of this work, serves not only as the Empire's brutal method of managing Kiki Soldiers but also as a fatal weakness in combat.
 It is deeply intertwined with the ancient power system, forming a unique dark aesthetic.

 ---